wp-plugins/wordpress-css-drop-down-menu/readme.txt

 * For page ordering I suggest you use the excellent plugin called [PageMash](http://wordpress.org/extend/plugins/pagemash/ "PageMash").

+* If you get 'broken image links' in IE it's because the background dropdown images in your menu.css file are set to Stu's original ones.
+You will need to change these.

 == Frequently Asked Questions ==

 = I Need HELP!!! =